SiruPate 15inch; famous nepalese kukri

-In the rural villages of hillside of Nepal farmers carry out their daily domestic and livelihood work always carrying a khukuri knife.
-Therefore a need for a handy, functional and mobile khukuri becomes necessary, that would indeed assist to accomplish an objective.
-Since a SiruPate is slender, lighter and handier - making it more practical than other khukuris, farmers prefer it and rely on it.
-The knife not only helps a farmer do his daily profession but also safe guards him from imminent threats and danger from wild animals while in woods.
-This special bond between the user and the khukuri keeps the user stable, strong and always at bay.
-The khukuri really becomes his guarding angel physically, mentally and religiously.
+In the rural villages of hillside of Nepal farmers carry out their daily domestic and livelihood works largely carry sirupate kukri knife.
+A need for a handy, functional and mobile khukuri like the Sirupate becomes necessary.
+It would assist the user to accomplish his work easily and effectively.
+A SiruPate kukri is slender, lighter and handier; making it more practical than other kukris.
+Hence farmers prefer sirupate over other kukris and highly rely on it.
+The kukri knife not only helps in daily business but also safe guards the user from imminent threats and danger from wild animals while in woods.
+This special bond between the master and his khukuri (sirupate here) keeps the user stable, strong and always at safe bay.
+The kukri becomes like his guarding angel physically, mentally and religiously.

 Size of blade: 15 inch

 Materials: Water buffalo leather scabbard, Indian rosewood handle, 2 x small knives

 KHHI also supplies the following Promotional Materials with every shipment:

 - KHHI Warranty Card [1 year Guarantee + Lifetime Warranty]

 - KHHI Brochure [Company's profile, its websites, products and related] Info leaflet [Info of Gurkhas and Khukuri]

 - KHHI Manual [Tips and techniques on handling, maintaining and using a Khukuri]

 - Design Khukuri Pamphlet [Custom-design your own khukuri/ knife through KHHI]

 - Letter from MD [An official letter addressed by the MD himself to the buyer]